Siavash-cloud/3D-PCA-plot/README.md

 * matplotlib
 * pylab
 * argparse
-* If you do not have each of the above-mentioned libraries, then you can install these through:
+* If you do not have each of the above-mentioned libraries in your python, then you can install these through:
 ```
 pip install seaborn
 pip install numpy